 3. Put a stop-order in place: Saving requires discipline.
 If you’re concerned about the commitment put a stop-order in place.

 A stop-order ensures that you’re actively saving each month without having to think about it.
 You simply set the date, stipulate the amount and it acts as an automatic debit order.

-4. Use cash instead of credit: While you may be tempted to swipe your credit card during this period, it’s better to use cash.
-It will help you keep track more easily of your expenses.
+4. Use cash instead of credit: While you may be tempted to swipe your credit card, it’s better to use cash.
+It will help you keep track of your expenses.
 You’ll also save on the interest fees associated with buying on credit.
 The Absa consultant has the following advice: “Make a rule that if you can’t afford to buy an item in cash, then don’t buy it at all.”

-5. Appoint a buddy: Find someone you trust with your savings plan to help keep you accountable.
+5. Appoint a buddy: Find someone you trust to help keep you accountable.
 This means checking whether you’re actively saving and also ensuring that you don’t splurge your savings at any time.

 While it may be hard to open up to someone about your finances, it can help greatly in keeping you on track.